-If you’ve been playing whack-a-mole with your salary listings, think about how it hampers candidates.
+If you’ve been playing hide and seek with your salary listings, think about how it hampers candidates.

-Still keeping salary a secret in job ads?
-Sure it hoovers in a wider spatter of applicants.
-Maybe one will be that superstar you wouldn’t have sucked up otherwise.
-Then again it could clog the canister, vacuuming in mostly fluff and dander.
+Are you still keeping salary a secret in job ads?
+Sure, it draws in a broader range of applicants.
+Maybe one will be that superstar you wouldn’t have attracted otherwise.
+Then again, it could clog your hiring process with unsuitable candidates.

-Openly publishing pay cleans the recruitment nozzle, and helps make the hiring engine run smoother.
-There are some glitches too, so don’t turn on the power scrubbers lightly.
+Openly publishing pay demonstrates transparency and helps job seekers self-filter.
+There are some glitches, too, so don’t start disclosing lightly.

 PROS OF LISTING SALARY RANGES IN JOB ADS

-A bunch of places publish pay bands internally only.
-Keeps comp more transparent and fair.
-But why advertise numbers openly?
+The majority of employers publish pay bands internally only.
+So why should you advertise your numbers openly?

 When attracting good talent, they’ll still shoot for the upper range.
 Some haggling’s to be expected.
-Except instead of it being over gobs of money, it shifts to perks (which are probably less costly).
+Except instead of grappling over unrealistic sums of money, it shifts to perks (which are probably less costly).

-They want a few extra days of paid holidays?
+Do they want a few extra days of paid holidays?
 Toss it in.
 A slightly fancier title?
-Consider it done.
-No out of pocket damage, and everyone’s grinning.
+Consider it done—no out of pocket damage, and everyone’s grinning.

 Helps Smaller Employers

-Candidates may have heard horror stories about small companies that cement you in a low to middling pay range.
+Candidates may have heard horror stories about small companies that cement you in a low to average pay range.
 Or where salary’s dependent on favouritism and the boss’s whims.
-Publicly declaring the scales is like slipping applicants Valium.
-Calms their nerves just enough to lessen jitters.
+Publicly declaring the pay scale evens the playing field.
+Applicants have more confidence that merit counts most.

-Someone reads your job ad.
-Sees the salary range.
-Figures transparency might be part of the company culture.
+Someone reads your job ad that includes the salary range.
+Right away, they can see transparency might be part of the company culture.
 For those who like that sort of thing, it helps you be one of their employers of choice.

 Can Boost Diversity

 Published pay is part of a fair comp policy.
-People who’ve been subject to biased salary treatment go gaga for this.
 No more arbitrary income gaps based on gender (or other discriminations).
 Open pay goes hand in hand with performance-based rewards, which further reduces inequities.

 CONS OF OPENLY ADVERTISING PAY

-Say a showcaser wants to work for your firm.
-You’d auction your spleen to sign ‘em.
-Too bad the pay scales don’t let you sweeten the deal enough.
-Not that the rules can’t be skirted.
-A minor issue, unless the regulars get wind of this exception.
-Barricade your door if they do.
-Everyone will clamour for concessions.
+Say a top-flight candidate wants to work for your firm.
+You’d do almost anything to sign them.
+Except the pay scales don’t let you sweeten the deal enough.
+Skirting the rules may be possible, but if word of this exception gets out, everyone will clamour for concessions.

 Also, your competitors will know how much you pay.
 Smart ones will bait candidates accordingly.
-Plus your labour costs might be higher: no more lowballing the desperate.
+In addition, your labour costs might be higher: no more lowballing the desperate.